XMASTEr1432/XMASTEr1432.github.io/html.md

 idk maybe because im bored<br/>

 ## So let's get started.
 First you need the usual html code.
+Also its usefull when you don't want to write it down in every file by hand :)
 ```html
 <html>
 <head>